Frequently Asked Questions about Refugees and Resettlement

-Right now there are about 51.2 million forcibly displaced people in the world, according to a June 2014 report by the UN refugee agency, UNHCR.
-More than half (53%) came from just three countries: Afghanistan (2.56 million), Syria (2.47 million) and Somalia (1.12 million).
+Right now there are nearly 60 million forcibly displaced people in the world, according to a June 2015 report by the United Nations refugee agency, UNHCR.
+Just over half were uprooted by conflicts in Syria, Afghanistan and Somalia.

 What are the options for resettlement?

 Most refugees and displaced persons return to their communities when peace and stability return to their country.
 When conditions in countries of origin remain unstable or there is a danger of persecution upon repatriation, some refugees are able to stay in a refugee settlement in another country.
 Unfortunately, many host countries are unable to accept refugees permanently.
 Resettlement in a third country, such as the United States, is the last option, and is available to only a tiny fraction of the world's refugees.

 The United States has a tradition of offering refuge to those fleeing persecution and war.
 The U.S. government maintains a long-established humanitarian program that grants sanctuary in this country to a limited number of refugees who cannot safely return home or stay in a host country.
 The IRC annually helps as many as 10,000 refugees resettle in the United States.

 How many refugees have the opportunity to resettle?

 Very few refugees are ever even considered for resettlement.
 There are three internationally accepted durable solutions for refugees:

 - Voluntary repatriation.
 Refugees return to their former country of nationality when conditions prevail that allow return in safety and dignity;